galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 ## Public transportation

+Click [here](https://www.reed.edu/getting-to-reed.html) for information about getting to Reed.
+The address at Reed is: 3203 SE Woodstock Blvd.

 [Trimet Public Transit](http://trimet.org/index.htm) provides bus, light rail, and commuter rail service in the Portland region.
 Their transportation options connect people with their community, while easing traffic congestion and reducing air pollution—making our region a better place to live.
 See [Trimet](http://trimet.org/index.htm) for more information on fares, schedules, and maps.

 ## Towncars/Shuttles, Taxis: